Skip to content

 Program Details

-Residents in the Internal Medicine/Pediatrics Residency will rotate monthly either on pediatrics or medicine for four months and then switch.
+Residents rotate in four-week blocks either on pediatrics or medicine for about four months and then switch.
 This allows two full winters and two full summers on both medicine and pediatrics.
-Each resident will have intern duties for 16 months because of this schedule, though residents are paid as PGY-2 trainees after 12 months.
-This allows each resident to experience as an intern each rotation they will eventually supervise.

 Learn More about the Residency